tekumara/notes/comprehensive-rust-notes.md

 ## [Impl trait](https://google.github.io/comprehensive-rust/generics/impl-trait.html)

-`T: Trait` and `impl Trait` are similiar, except `impl Trait` is an anonymous type.
+`T: Trait` and `impl Trait` are similar, except `impl Trait` is an anonymous type.
 When used as parameter the caller cannot specific the generic parameter, ie: it cannot be used with the `::<>` turbo fish syntax.

 See also [The Rust Reference - Impl trait](https://doc.rust-lang.org/reference/types/impl-trait.html)